wiseneuron/files-maven-plugin/README.md

 * Please consider writing code, patches or documentation for free software projects
 * Please consider joining communities via forums, mailing lists or irc
 * Please consider donating to free software projects
-* Please show some love for your code, tests and build file
+* Please show some love with your code, tests and build file

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK